 - a referral from a professional body; or

-In each case, the FRC’s Conduct Committee will decide whether the criteria for an investigation is met.
-If it is, the Conduct Committee will refer the case to the Executive Counsel and the Enforcement Division will conduct an investigation.
-The Conduct Committee will also decide whether the fact of an investigation should be published.
+In each case, the FRC’s Board or it's Conduct Committee will decide whether the criteria for an investigation is met.
+If it is, the Board or Conduct Committee as applicable will refer the case for an investigation and will also decide whether the fact of an investigation should be published.

 3. Proposed Formal Complaint: